aless80/aless80.github.io/README.md

 <br>
 ### Machine Learning

 Machine learning projects.
 These are Jupyter Notebooks in Python.
-Standard libraries that I use in every notebook are sckit-learn, pandas, numpy, matplotlib.
+Standard libraries that I use in every notebook are **sckit-learn, pandas, numpy, matplotlib**, and others.

 | Repository | Libraries (other than listed above) | Progress | Keywords |
 |: ------------- |:-------------|:-----:|